EgecanCogulu/egecancogulu.github.io/_posts/2024-11-11-ab-testing.md

 <p align="center">
   <img src="/images/hypothesis-testing.png" alt="A histogram showing bootstrapped confidence intervals">
-  <em>Fig 3: A histogram of the differences of bootstrapped samples.Proportion of values below zero to represent the p-value.</em>
+  <em>Fig 3: A histogram of the differences of bootstrapped samples.
+Proportion of values below zero to represent the p-value.</em>
 </p>
 A p-value of 0.136 is significantly higher than the traditionally chosen 0.05 limit.
 That means under the null hypothesis (e.g. if there is no difference between experiment and control), there is 13.6% chance of seeing a result like this just due to random chance.
-Therefore we **can't**. reject the null hypothesis!
+Therefore we **can't** reject the null hypothesis!
 ## Comparing Bootstrap Results to Theoretical Values
 Bootstrapping is particularly valuable when: